-If you have wondered what these wonderful creatures are and how they live, here are 15 sea star facts that you need to know.
+If you have wondered what these wonderful creatures are and how they live, let’s embark on an exciting journey to discover the enchanting world of starfish and collect unique and rare starfish information for kids.
+Here are 16 sea star facts that you need to know:

 1. Starfish Are Not Fish

 Starfish are not really fish.
 They are echinoderms.
 The echinoderms usually have five arms.
-These marine invertebrates are more closely related to sea urchins, sea cucumber, and sand dollar.
+These marine invertebrates are more closely related to sea urchins, sea cucumbers, and sand dollars.

 2. They Are Invertebrates